 Mids on the Susvara have a tiny bit of response wiggle from 500hz to 1k but otherwise remain impressively controlled and balanced.
 Bass to mids transition is seamless with instrumental separation and positioning a key strength in its presentation.

 There are no excessive lower mid-range dips to force a false sense of depth or artificially push forward its vocal presence.
 As such the Susvara timbre is so very natural and effortless without pushing into euphoric levels.

-The Susvara attack is quicker, better defined and more natural sounding.
+The Susvara attack is quicker, better defined, and more natural sounding.
 The sustain also has a bit more detail and the decay doesn’t linger as much.
-It will not smooth over sibilance, it is revealing and will show whatever the source track has but it not as harsh sounding.
+It will not smooth over sibilance, it is revealing and will show whatever the source track has but it is not as harsh sounding.

 There is a gentle lift of around 4-5dB from 2k and it seems fairly sustained until around 6-7k with a tiny drop and lift again 7-8k.
 The top-end extension does not fall away dramatically with plenty of sparkle and a minor bump again from 10-12k.

 Again, the theme here is one of coherence with just enough presence to add some very welcome sparkle at the top and some bite and presence in the lower treble without sounding too forward.
 It is one of the key differences between the HE1000 V2 and the Susvara.